Olodum: Banda Olodum (Olodum's Band)

-Causes
+Causes (Olodum School)

 Olodum develops activism to combat social discrimination, boost the self-esteem and pride of Afro-Brazilians, and defend and fight to secure civil and human rights for marginalized people in Bahia and Brazil.
 It developed a social project called Escola Olodum (Olodum School).

 Annually, since 1980, in Salvador's Bahian Carnival, Olodum discusses topics related to the importance of African culture in the construction of society, as in the 2014 carnival theme, "Ashanti - The Golden Throne and the Queen Yaa Asantewaa."
 The theme song is chosen in a songwriter competition called FEMADUM (in English, Olodum's Music and Arts Festival).